fairlearn/fairlearn/README.md

 </strong>
 </summary>

 As of version 0.2 fairlearn contained only the exponentiated gradient method.
-The same method is now located under `fairlearn.reductions.ExponentiatedGradient`.
+The fairlearn repository now has a much more comprehensive approach to fairness and aims to incorporate other methods as specified above.
+The same exponentiated gradient technique is now located under `fairlearn.reductions.ExponentiatedGradient` as a class.
 While in the past one could have run

 ```python
 import numpy as np